TraversalBench: Challenging Paths to Follow for Vision Language Models: Benchmark Design and Dataset Construction

 Our benchmark isolates path-faithful visual reasoning in a knowledge-light setting.
 Each instance contains a single continuous path, a unique start token, and a target sequence defined by the ordered markers encountered along the path.
 This minimizes reliance on OCR, world knowledge, and open-ended planning, allowing us to focus on visual traversal itself.

 To support fine-grained analysis, we explicitly vary four interpretable axes of difficulty: tortuosity, self-intersection count, number of vertices, and confounding lines.

+Here, tortuosity denotes how winding a path is, quantified as the ratio of total path length to end-to-end displacement; higher values indicate more circuitous paths.
 Tortuosity is discretized using thresholds $\{1.0, 1.3, 2.0, 3.0, 4.5, 6.5, 9.0\}$, yielding six bins: $[1.0,1.3)$, $[1.3,2.0)$, $[2.0,3.0)$, $[3.0,4.5)$, $[4.5,6.5)$, and $[6.5,9.0)$.
 The lower bins are loosely motivated by values discussed in prior work on natural meandering systems \cite{bledsoe2001logistic,leopold1957river}, while the higher bins deliberately extend as we progress into more extreme regimes in order to stress model performance beyond naturally common path shapes.

 Self-intersection count is discretized using thresholds $\{0,1,2,4,6,9,13\}$, corresponding to the regimes $0$, $1$, $2$--$3$, $4$--$5$, $6$--$8$, and $9$--$12$ crossings.
-Here the motivation is less about matching a canonical natural taxonomy and more about visual traceability: prior work on graph readability and transit-map design consistently identifies edge crossings and crossing geometry as important determinants of readability and path-following difficulty \cite{purchase1997aesthetics,huang2010crossingangle,wu2020transitmap}.
+Here the motivation is less about matching a canonical natural taxonomy and more about visual traceability: prior work on graph readability and transit-map design consistently identifies edge crossings and crossing geometry as important determinants of readability and path-following difficulty \cite{purchase1997aesthetics,huang2010crossingangle,wu2020transitmap, ware2002cognitive}.
 We therefore use especially fine granularity near zero to separate uncrossed, singly crossed, and lightly woven paths, while grouping the dense high-crossing regime more coarsely.